M7hash/WAF-Implementation-ModSecurity-JuiceShop/README.md

 Detailed audit logs were generated and analyzed.

 ## 📸 Screenshots
-Screenshots of attack execution and WAF blocking are available in the screenshots folder.
+Screenshots of attack execution and WAF blocking are available.

 ## Project Implementation Steps